Littleton City Council Candidate Forum

 Littleton Business Chamber City Council Candidate Forum – Candidate Questions and Answers (pdf download)

-Thank you to nearly 100 of you that attended the City Council Candidate Forum this past Friday night.
+Thank you to nearly 100 of you that attended the City Council Candidate Forum on Friday, October 18th.
 A special thank you goes out to Anne Trujillo who so graciously and capably moderated for us.

 The Littleton Business Chamber board has discussed whether or not as a chamber we wanted to endorse specific candidates.
 After meeting each of the candidates and hearing their responses during the forum we all agreed we couldn’t begin to choose who to endorse.